Somatization

-Somatization is a tendency to experience and communicate psychological distress as bodily and organic symptoms and to seek medical help for them.
-More commonly expressed, it is the generation of physical symptoms of a psychiatric condition such as anxiety.
+Somatization is the generation of somatic symptoms due to psychological distress, often coinciding with a tendency to seek medical help for them.
 The term somatization was introduced by Wilhelm Stekel in 1924.

-Somatization is a worldwide phenomenon.
-A somatization spectrum can be identified, up to and including at one extreme somatization disorder.
+Somatization is a worldwide phenomenon, with chronic cases being classified as somatic symptom disorder.

-Related psychological conditions
+Associated conditions

-Somatization can be, but is not always, related to a psychological condition such as:
+Somatization can be, but is not always, related to certain psychiatric conditions such as: